 Just like "cozy" can seem like a synonym for "small" (especially when it comes to real estate), the word "custom" can sometimes be synonymous with "expensive".
 In the electronics manufacturing industry, custom can also require high-volume orders or exorbitant tooling charges.
 This post will help you customize a standard contact pin without blowing your budget in five steps.

-Step 1: Find the Right Manufacturer and Manufacturing Process
+Step 1: Identify the Right Manufacturer and Manufacturing Process

 Step 2: Start with a Standard Pin